We want to make sure that the cost of your continuing education and professional studies do not stand in the way of your goals.

-We award several Innovation Scholarships every year to students in their final year of a master’s program at the School.
-In academic year 2013-2014, SPS awarded 10 Innovation Scholarships of $2,000 each to be applied toward tuition.
+We award several Innovation Scholarships every year to students in their final year of a master’s program at the School, based on need and merit.
+In academic year 2015-2016, SPS awarded 10 Innovation Scholarships of $2,000 each to be applied toward tuition.

 The funding for Innovation Scholarships comes from a generous Class Gift that is funded annually through a campaign by SPS graduates and matched in kind by the School.

 - be students enrolled in their final year of an M.S. program at SPS

 - have applied for degree conferral by no later than May of the following calendar year

 - be in good academic standing, as demonstrated by a record of superior academic performance in their program

 - show professional promise as a leader in their chosen field

 - exemplify the values and spirit of SPS articulated in its mission statement: To transform knowledge and understanding in service of the greater good: a just, sustainable and compassionate global society.

 - demonstrate financial need; domestic students must submit a completed Free Application for Federal Student Aid (FAFSA) form and international students must submit the equivalent of a tax return and a currency exchange assessment